DomBruno/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a response to the need for a way to make broad changes across a variety of surfaces while minimizing unwanted sid effects and glitches, as well as minimize javascript fatigue.

 - [ ] What does it mean to _think_ in react?

+    Medication is in order.

 - [ ] Describe state.

+    In a simple manner, state is the current value of any given element.

 - [ ] Describe props.

+    Props are values of the current state that are passed to functions.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects are changes to state that are not a result of the direct intent of an action.

 ## Project Set Up